-Life may be simple, but it’s not always easy.
 If you find value in these gentle reminders and rules for the road, please invite your friends to sign up for my free newsletter by visiting www.driveyourselfhappy.com.
-Also, please visit my blog site, www.centerofhappiness.com.
-Your perspective is a valuable one, and we can learn from one another how to create a happy life worth living.
+Also visit my blogsite, www.centerofhappiness.com.
+I would love your support in expanding those joining is on the road to happiness.

 I’d like to welcome all of our new subscribers to the DRIVE YOURSELF HAPPY Road Ramblings newsletter and acknowledge you for taking the first step toward living a better life.

 * Between Pleasure and Meaning by Rhonda Hull, Ph.D. * Bliss and the Brain A Society for Neuroscience Briefing * Drive-By Quotes To Carry With You on the Journey

 **************** Six Strategies for Happiness Step #2 Happiness Lies at the Intersection Between Pleasure and Meaning

 Hello Friends and Traveling Companions,

 I have just returned from a pleasure-full and meaningful adventure visiting my grandsons, making new professional connections, and culminating with another inspiring time with my grand-nephew, Connor, as he and his family face the challenges of healing his leukemia.
 Each heart-felt component to my trip offered me great joy and expanded the meaning essential to my life.